concord-consortium/portal-report/docs/source-key.md

 So this is a way to differentiate between the two types of answer documents.

-The question_id in the answer documents is not globably unique by itself, but combining it with the resource_url should uniquely identify the question from the authored content.
+The question_id in the answer documents is not globally unique by itself, but combining it with the resource_url should uniquely identify the question from the authored content.
 The same question might be shared by some LARA and AP answers, so a search of answers using just `question_id` and `resource_url` could turn up some answer documents from both systems.
 However, any reporting system should also be using a `resource_link_id` and/or `run_key` these fields should constrain the answers to a single system.
 There are cases that come up with migration where some answers from both systems might share a `resource_link_id`, but that is intentional in the case of a migration.

 Perhaps a researcher wants to look at answers to a question across many classes.
 In that case the query would be:
 `resource_url = https://example.com and question_id = 234`
 That could then pick up answers from different systems.
-That is hopefully what the researcher would want beause it indicates the same question was given in multiple systems.
+That is hopefully what the researcher would want because it indicates the same question was given in multiple systems.
 If a researcher wants to limit the search to just answers created by a particular runtime they'd need to include the `tool_id` in the query.

 ## What about local development?
 Currently the portal-report source is determined from the activityUrl from the offering when there is a logged in user.